-WESTWOOD MAGNOLIA PARKWAY IMPROVEMENT DISTRICT RECONCILIATION OF THE GOVERNMENTAL FUNDS BALANCE SHEET TO THE STATEMENT OF NET POSITION DECEMBER 31, 2021
+RECONCILIATION OF THE GOVERNMENTAL FUNDS BALANCE SHEET TO THE STATEMENT OF NET POSITION DECEMBER 31, 2022

-Total Fund Balances - Governmental Funds \$ 29,548,525 Amounts reported for governmental activities in the States different because: ment of Net Position are Capital Assets and contruction in progress used in governm current financial resource and, therefore, are not report governmental funds.
-1,425,016 The difference between the net carrying amount of reaquisition price is recorded as a deferred outflow of resourt activities and systematically charged to interest expense of the old debt or the life of the new debt, whichever is shorter rces in the governmental ver the remaining life of 198,569 Certain liabilities are not due and payable in the current p not reported as liabilities in the governmental funds.
-The consist of: Due to Developer \$ (2) ,501,154) Accrued Interest Payable (153,169) Bonds Payable (32, ,706,833) (35,361,156) Total Net Position - Governmental Activities \$ (4,189,046)
+Total Fund Balances - Governmental Funds

+Amounts reported for governmental activities in the Statement of Net Position are different because:

+Capital Assets and contruction in progress used in governmental activities are not a current financial resource and, therefore, are not reported as an asset in the governmental funds.

+The difference between the net carrying amount of refunded bonds and the reaquisition price is recorded as a deferred outflow of resources in the governmental activities and systematically charged to interest expense over the remaining life of the old debt or the life of the new debt, whichever is shorter.

-THIS PAGE INTENTIONALLY LEFT BLANK
+Certain liabilities are not due and payable in the current period and, therefore, are not reported as liabilities in the governmental funds.
+These liabilities at year-end consist of:

+Due to Developer \$ (2,105,354) Accrued Interest Payable (30,875) Bonds Payable (31,569,167)

+Total Net Position - Governmental Activities

-WESTWOOD MAGNOLIA PARKWAY IMPROVEMENT DISTRICT STATEMENT OF ACTIVITIES AND GOVERNMENTAL FUND STATEMENT OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCES FOR THE YEAR ENDED DECEMBER 31, 2021
+STATEMENT OF ACTIVITIES AND GOVERNMENTAL FUNDS STATEMENT OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCES FOR THE YEAR ENDED DECEMBER 31, 2022